 Pelé began his international career and goal tally at 16, making him the youngest ever goalscorer for the Seleção.
 He also played a key part in three of Brazil's five World Cup wins, as he was a part of the winning squads of 1958, 1962 and 1970.

-Iraq's top goalscorer Saeed is sixth in the all-time list, registering 78 goals for his country.
+Iraq's top goalscorer Saeed makes the top ten in the all-time list, registering 78 goals for his country.
 As well as being his nation's record goalscorer, Saeed also made the second-most caps for Iraq, with his 137 appearances placing him narrowly behind Younis Mahmoud.

 Zambia's Godfrey Chitalu is the highest scoring African international of all time, scoring 79 goals in 111 caps for the Chipolopolo.